-Do you know how much a potential security breach can cost should you violate the HIPAA & HITECH rules?
+Do you know how much a potential security breach can cost?
 It may be more than you think.
 Risks are always there, and are constantly changing and that’s why you need to stay in compliance with the current laws and regulations.
-“The Security Rule applies to health plans, health care clearinghouses, and to any health care provider who transmits health information in electronic form in connection with a transaction for which the Secretary of HHS has adopted standards under HIPAA (the “covered entities”).”(1)

 However, healthcare organizations had an average cost of $355 per record breached, which is more than double.
 The reason for such a high cost per record is due to the damage that can be done with stolen personal health information.
 If a credit card is breached at a merchant level it’s usually quite easy to track down where it happened.
 When dealing with stolen personal health information it becomes trickier due to the massive amount of third parties involved and the hands it passes through.
 Many are unknown to the patient.